-- .1 Design and implement a complete operating PLC system. - .2 The design is to be based upon the supplied Functional Requirements Specification. - .1 Utilize a tag naming convention that extends, and does not conflict with the tag scheme utilized in the Functional Requirements Specification. - .3 The PLC is utilized to control wastewater pumping for a municipal application.
-The consequences of system failure could be significant, and thus a high level of care, attention to detail, and testing is expected. - .4 The PLC software design is to be supervised and approved (sealed) by a Professional Engineer licensed to practice in Manitoba. - .5 Do not assume that the Contractor's internal standards or standard programming methodology will be acceptable for this project.
-No additional payment will be made for assumptions made regarding standard methods utilized by the Contractor. - .6 The Contract Administrator will review the overall design.
+- .1 Design and implement a complete operating PLC system. - .2 The design is to be based upon the supplied Functional Requirements Specification. - .1 Utilize a tag naming convention that extends, and does not conflict with the tag scheme utilized in the Functional Requirements Specification. - .3 The PLC software design is to be supervised and approved (sealed) by a Professional Engineer licensed to practice in Manitoba.

+- .4 Do not assume that the Contractor's internal standards or standard programming methodology will be acceptable for this project.
+No additional payment will be made for assumptions made regarding standard methods utilized by the Contractor. - .5 The Contract Administrator will review the overall design.
 Make changes as requested by the Contract Administrator.

 - .1 All submittals to be in accordance with Section 01 33 00 Submittal Procedures.

 - .2 Stage 1:

 - .1 Submit product datasheets

 - .3 Stage 2:

 - .1 Submit a PLC design criteria prior to initiating programming which includes:

 - .1 The general PLC program structure.

 - .2 The programming languages (ie ladder, function block) to be utilized

 - .3 A sample section of code.

 - .4 HMI interface

-- .5 SCADA interface map.
+- .5 DCS interface map.

 - .6 Variable naming methodology.

 - .4 Stage 3:

 - .1 Submit a 25% complete submittal, including:

 - .1 Software logic printout.

-- .2 The primary purpose of this submittal is to ensure that the methodology being utilized is as per requirements prior to the bulk portion of the work being
+- .2 The primary purpose of this submittal is to ensure that the methodology being utilized is as per requirements prior to the bulk portion of the work being completed.

-completed.
 At this point, copies of code for similar pieces of equipment should not be completed.

-.5 Stage 4:
+- .5 Stage 4:

 - .1 Submit a 99% complete submittal a minimum of 20 Working days prior to the FAT, including:

 - .1 Complete software logic printout.

 - .2 HMI interface

 - .3 SCADA interface map.